 The examination is offered once a year in late May.
-Candidates are asked to notify the Assistant Director of Graduate Studies of their intention to sit for the exam prior to winter break.
+Candidates are asked to notify the Assistant Director of Graduate Studies of their intention to sit for the exam before winter break.
 Some training grants may require students supported by that grant to answer the substantive questions in that area; students are responsible for meeting this requirement.

 The examination is closed book.
 Calculators are provided for use during the exam.
-Prior to the exam, copies of previous years' exams will be available for review.
-Keep in mind that each year's exam is different and that previous exams should only be utilized to assist you in practicing to take this type of an exam.
+Before the exam, copies of previous years' exams will be available for review.
+Keep in mind that each year's exam is different and those previous exams should only be utilized to assist you in practicing to take this type of exam.